eugelogic/reactjs-basics/blog/2020-04-15-componentdidmount/index.md

 path: "componentdidmount"
 date: "2020-04-15"
 draft: false
 excerpt: Invoked immediately after a component is mounted.
-This is a good place to instantiate a network request like fetching some data from an API.
+This is a good place to set up a timer or fetch some data from an API.
 tags: null
 ---